Advanced Surgery to Treat Minor and Complex Pediatric Orthopaedic Injuries

 Loyola’s pediatric orthopaedic specialists take an integrated approach to caring for pediatric injuries and conditions.
 Our team understands the particular developmental needs of children and ensures that each child receives the comprehensive, individualized care they deserve.
 Loyola’s clinicians welcome families to be involved in all aspects of diagnosis, treatment and recovery, and are available to answer any questions and address any concerns you might have.

-Loyola is one of the few centers in the region offering extremity MRI scans for accurate diagnosis of injuries and problems in the arms and legs.
+Loyola offers extremity MRI scans for accurate diagnosis of injuries and problems in the arms and legs.
 This system provides high-resolution scans while being more comfortable than a traditional MRI scanner for children who have trouble sitting still.

 What We Do